devpranoy/machine-learning/README.md

 Give massive data, creates different decision tree and executes everything together

 SDG classifier Schotiomatic gradient decent will optimise the the model to provide better accuracy and helps  in generalisation
+Refer Jupyter Notebooks from the gut repo of Udacity pytorch